Code components

 Using the component

-If you use external upload you paste your URI in the Code Map Component Uri input field.
+With external upload, paste your URI in Code Map Component Uri.

 Caching

-All components are cached for 30 seconds when loaded into the service.
-Keep this in mind when doing rapid changes to component code.
+Components are cached for 30 seconds after loading.
+Keep this in mind when testing rapid changes.